bowang-lab/ECG-FM/README.md

     --config-name diagnosis
   ```

-*Notes:*
-- With CMSC pretraining, the batch size refers to pairs of adjacent segments.
-Therefore, the effective pretraining batch size is `64 pairs * 2 segments per pair * 4 GPUs * 2 gradient accumulations (update_freq) = 1024 segments`.
-- ECG-FM has 311,940,352 parameters, whereas the base model has 90,883,072 parameters.
-We would not suggest pretraining a large model having only those public data sources (PhysioNet 2021 and MIMIC-IV-ECG) used in the paper.

 ### Labeling Functionality
-Functionality for our comphensive free-text pattern matching and knowledge graph based label manipulation will be made available soon!
+Functionality for our comphensive free-text pattern matching and knowledge graph-based label manipulation is showcased in the [labeler.ipynb](https://github.com/bowang-lab/ECG-FM/blob/main/notebooks/infer_quickstart.ipynb) notebook.

 ## Questions
 Inquiries may be directed to kaden.mckeen@mail.utoronto.ca.